Trump promised the 'best' staffers. But where are they?

 "What happens is they do the easy ones first," the source said, noting that many lower level, young people who have never been checked before but don't have an extensive histories of foreign travel or contacts have been cleared.

-More senior figures, like Kushner, who has played a vital role as a liaison between Trump and key allies like Israel and Saudi Arabia, and was influential early on in China policy are still being held up.
+More senior figures, such as Kushner, who has played a vital role as a liaison between Trump and key allies like Israel and Saudi Arabia, and was influential early on in China policy are still being held up.

 Kushner has made numerous updates to his security clearance questionnaire, known as a SF-86, partly because of his failure to initially disclose some meetings with foreign officials.
 Democrats responded by demanding the withdrawal of his privileges to view classified information.